Tmist3r/MMM-PublicTransportHafas/README.md

 ## Configuration

+### Configuration options

 The module is quite configurable.
 The only option you really have to set is `stationID` - all other options are **optional**.

-These are the possible options:

 <!-- prettier-ignore-start -->
 | Option                            | Description    |